-The one in green is the 7-sprocket sequence on my Cannondale road bike, 13-15-17-19-22-26-32.
+The pattern in green shows the 7-sprocket sequence on my Cannondale road bike, 13-15-17-19-22-26-32.
 Notice how the steps get smaller from 13 through 19, but the 19-22 tooth jump is almost the same as the 13-15.
 A 31 at the bottom end would make for a more even progression than the 32, but on the other hand, I have paired this cluster with a 50-34 compact double crankset.
 Using all 7 sprockets with the 50-tooth chainring covers almost all my needs except for steep climbs.
 The double shift to the 34-tooth chainring and 26-tooth sprocket gives me a step nearly the same size at the shifts above and below.
 The overall range is 28 to 104 gear inches, with an easily remembered sequence and no "surprise" steps.

 The remaining four sequences,